 Cuban crocodiles feed on anything they can overpower including fish, turtles, and mammals.
-They have blunt, broad rear teeth, which are adapted to aid in crushing the shells of their turtle prey.
+Their blunt, broad rear teeth aid in crushing the shells of turtles.

 Recent reports indicated that population numbers of the Cuban crocodile are showing signs of recovery; the population in the Zapata swamp is estimated at between 3,000 and 6,000 individuals.